This page is still under construction as of August 2009 - - more photos and information to follow!

 Progress was manufactured in myriad models, impossible to list here in any comprehensive manner.
 There were regular mobiles, railroad radios, base stations of all configuration, low powered industrial sets, mobile telephones, and three-wheeled motorcycle sets (for some reason GE did not produce a "solocycle" two-wheeled motorcycle set in the Progress series.)

 Progress control heads typically look like the one shown below, although there were multiple frequency and special option heads with more switches and knobs on the front than this one.
 Progress microphones for the Utica made radios have a green metal housing, as on the Pre-Progress radios, while the microphones for the Lynchburg made radios have a gray plastic Shure dynamic type.
-There was an abundant variety of different faceplates and switch locations over the years.
+There was an abundance of different "special" faceplates and switch locations over the years.

 The photo below shows a Redwood City, California assembled, Lynchburg manufactured, Progress transistor-powered low band mobile used by the City of Corte Madera, California.